Applying to work in the UK

 Are you looking to work in the UK?
 Getting a visa to work in the UK can be a complicated process, but our immigration lawyers are experts in processing visas across all employment categories.
 We can help you.

-The Temporary Worker - Charity Worker visa allows people to come to the UK to do voluntary work.
 If successful in their visa application, the charity worker can work in the UK for up to 12 months, or for the length of time stated on their Certificate of Sponsorship plus 14 days, depending on whichever is shorter.

-The requirements for this visa are complex, so you should seek advice from an immigration specialist before you proceed with an application.
 Latitude Law’s specialist lawyers can advise you on all routes available for temporary workers and ensure that the conditions of your charity work are suitable to meet the immigration rules.

-Your work must be unpaid voluntary work that directly contributes to the charitable purpose of your sponsor organisation for you to be eligible for this type of Temporary Worker visa.
-This includes activities that would not usually be paid jobs, and which help to achieve or advance your sponsor’s charitable purpose.
+This includes activities that would not usually be paid jobs, and which help to achieve or advance your sponsor’s charitable purposes.
 If you need more information about eligible charity work, speak to our experts today.

-You can make an application for a Charity Worker visa online.
+You can make an application for a Charity Worker visa UK online.
 As part of the application, the applicant will need to prove their identity and provide specific additional documents.

 Applicants must have: